gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ## Set workspace preferences

 After completing the installation of the plug-ins it is recommended to [set the workspace preference][1].

+## Download CMSIS Packs

+Although support for CMSIS Packs is still experimental, the content of the packs can be used populate the Peripheral registers views during debug sessions, so it is recommended to install the packs for the processors in use.

+For this follow the steps in the [Packs manager]({{ site.baseurl }}/plugins/packs-manager/) page.

 ## Toolchain and debugging support